How Much Do Longboards Cost?

 - 4.0.5 Surf One Robert August II Complete Longboard Review

 What Can You Expect to Get In a More Expensive Longboard?

 In this section, we’ll go over some specific differences between a cheaper longboard when compared to a pricier longboard.

 As a result of higher quality parts, more expensive longboards will ride smoother which will ultimately give the rider a more positive riding experience.
 As an example, when comparing a $100 longboard to a $200 longboard, you’ll notice differences in the longboard parts – deck, trucks, wheels and bearings – that are used in each board.
 The quality of the parts in the $200 longboard might not be two times better, but there are certainly noticeable differences.

 High Quality Bearings

 This is a big one.
 Lower priced longboards typically come with stock bearings that are made of stainless steel.
-On the other hand, more expensive longboards such as this one by Jaseboards features a top-notch, precision tuned ceramic bearing.
+On the other hand, more expensive longboards such as features a top-notch, precision tuned ceramic bearing.
 In comparison to traditional stainless steel bearings, the use of ceramic bearings allow your longboard to accelerate faster, roll further and have a much longer lifespan.
 If you’re curious, a set of 8 ceramic bearings cost about $100, whereas the stainless steel bearings by the same brand cost about $20.
 You’ll also want to note that inexpensive longboards tend to come equipped with generic, unbranded bearings.